One of the things that we must recognize is that our oppressor represents death; our oppressor is deadly.

-When we look at the legacy of Marcus Garvey we see again an emphasis on productivity.
-Marcus Garvey did not have to read Frederic Engels, Karl Marx and Vladimir Lenin, even though he was familiar with them.
-He did not have to read those to recognize the intimate relationship between the means of production and the character of a people, to recognize the intimate relationship between the nature of the economic relationships of people and their social relationships one with the other.
-It was apparent in his observing of our people across the world.
-He recognized, as we must recognize, that social character is to a significant extent determined by the nature of social and labor relations.
+When we look at the legacy of Garvey we see again an emphasis on productivity.
+[To] recognize the ‘intimate’ relationship between the means of production and the character of a people, to recognize the ‘intimate’ relationship between the nature of the economic relationships of [these] people and their social relationships one with [us].
+[We] must recognize, that social character is to a significant extent determined by the nature of [capital versus] labor, and social relations.

-He recognized intuitively that the eating at lunch counters with our enemies, the sharing of hotels and beds with those enemies, the marrying and sleeping with their daughters, would not advance our interests ultimately as a people; that consuming their products would not rescue us from subordination.
-Ultimate freedom and independence is founded on production, upon the creation of employment, upon the creation of labor and the creation of products for our own consumption.
+[Recognizing] that the eating at lunch counters with our enemies, the sharing of hotels and beds with those enemies, the marrying and sleeping with their daughters, would not advance our interests ultimately as a people; that consuming their products would not rescue us from subordination.
+Ultimate freedom and independence is founded on production [capital], upon the creation of employment, upon the creation of [subordinate] labor and the creation of products for our own consumption.

-When we look in the world today, we will see that the powerful nations and people are producing people, not consuming people.
+When we look in the world today, we will see that the powerful nations and people are producing [capital for surveillance technology].
 As I’ve often said, you cannot consume yourself into equality; you cannot consume yourself into power.
 Those nations who depend upon consumption will see as they consume the product of others and do not produce themselves, that they will be consumed by others.

 And each day they sit in my class, Asians, whites, Afrikans, Hispanics and ofttimes it’s an exercise in twisting, turning and squirming because I dare talk about slavery, colonialism, the sickness of Europeans; the lying deceptive and devilish nature and the pathology of the people who now rule the world; because I dare talk about the irony of where white men sit down and determine the destiny of a world that’s over 90% colored; when I dare tell them that they sit in these classes and let these whites and their education brainwash and propagandize them into servitude, and how their education is an education into ignorance.
 But if we are to rescue our children, students and our people, these unpleasant issues must be dealt with forthrightly.